avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 I do truly believe that reading both fiction and non-fiction books lead to personal growth.
 Fantasy happens to be my genre of choice, but I support you in your favorite.

-The most important thing to remember from the Knights Radiant: "journey before destination"
+The most important thing to remember from the Knights Radiant: "journey before destination."

 What a wonderful quote for those on our [Journey to Achieve](https://www.kalebmckelvey.com/journey-to-achieve/about-the-journey/)